RobinCPel/Battlefield-V-Stat-Checker/README.md

-# 🔫 Battlefield V Stat Checker 🔫
+# 🔫 Battlefield V Stat Checker - Discord Bot 🔫
 A Discord bot for requesting Battlefield V stats.

 ## About